MarianOforiYeboah/Business-Intelligence-Presentation/Business Intelligence Presentation.md

 **Name:** Marian Ofori Yeboah

 **Background and Experience.**: I have a background in Business Administration and am currently studying Business Intelligence and Analytics at NSCC.
- I have 5 years of experience as a Cost Control Analyst.
+ I have five years of experience as a Cost Control Analyst.
 I am knowledgeable in Database design, Reporting and  Analysis.
  I have extensive experience working with Business Intelligence Tools such as Python, SQL, and Power BI.

 ## Data Selection